-Asia-pacific nations have demand for the thermo-electric semi-Conductors which can be attributed to demand for sustainable power-generating devices.
-The change in consumer preference towards green energy is expected to drive demand North America.
+Asia-pacific nations have a demand for thermo-electric semi-Conductors which can be attributed to demand for sustainable power-generating devices.
+The change in consumer preference towards green energy is expected to drive demand in North America.
 The Automotive, Medical industry applications also contribute to the demand.
-Overall, China, USA stands at the top three leading the thermo-electric semi-Conductor market followed by South Korea, Germany and Japan.
-China holds significant share in mass manufacturing semi-Conductor circuit boards and thermo elements with least cost achieving economies of scale whereas Japan, and USA has resources for research and development of cutting-edge nano technologies.
-Countries such as India has great resource of engineering scholars and research institutions as Indian Institute of Technology and cost-effective manufacturing facilities giving best alternatives to investors against China.
-China has taken brunt over the semi-Conductors, electronics and engineering trade due to series of US-China trade war and conspiracies based on initiating covid-19 leading to boycott of Chinese origin, which has benefitted countries such as India, Vietnam, South Korea, Japan, and Germany.
+Overall, China, USA stand at the top three leading the thermo-electric semi-Conductor market followed by South Korea, Germany, and Japan.
+China holds a significant share in mass manufacturing semi-Conductor circuit boards and thermoelements with the least cost achieving economies of scale whereas Japan, and the USA have resources for research and development of cutting-edge nanotechnologies.
+Countries such as India have a great resource of engineering scholars and research institutions as the Indian Institute of Technology and cost-effective manufacturing facilities giving the best alternatives to investors against China.
+China has taken the brunt over the semi-Conductors, electronics, and engineering trade due to series of US-China trade wars and conspiracies based on initiating covid-19 leading to boycott of Chinese origin, which has benefitted countries such as India, Vietnam, South Korea, Japan, and Germany.